electronick1/stairs_doc/source/index.html.md

 process (worker).
 Each component comunicates with each other using streaming/queues services and together could process your data in a parallel way.

-Right now stairs using: <br>
+Right now stairs is using: <br>
 - celery <br>
 - self-implemented redis queue <br>
 - kafka (under development) <br>

-There is interesting wiki article about workers/jobs -> [Wiki](https://en.wikipedia.org/wiki/Job_(computing))
+There is an interesting wiki article about workers/jobs -> [Wiki](https://en.wikipedia.org/wiki/Job_(computing))

-Stairs framework focusing on speed and light, and speed of your "workers" mostly limited by your streaming/queues service.
+The Stairs framework focuses on speed and light, and speed of your "workers" is limited mostly  by your streaming/queues service.

 ## For data-science and data-engineering with love

 <!-- > ![ds_en](images/ds_en.svg) -->

-Data-science and data-engineering growing fast, and it's hard to be expert on everything at the same time.
+Data-science and data-engineering are growing fast, and it's hard to be an expert in everything at the same time.

-For example to train ML models, you should spend about 80% of the time to process data -- how fast you will be able to process your data and test all hypotheses, directly influence your final result.
+For example, to train ML models, you should spend about 80% of your time to process data -- how fast you are able to process your data and test all hypotheses, directly will influence your final result.

-Stairs allows data scientist to build "scalable" solutions without high-level data-engineering skills.
+Stairs allows data scientist to build "scalable" solutions without a high level of data-engineering skills.

-- Data-scientist could focus only on data processing
+- A data-scientist can focus only on data processing
-- Data-engineer could focus only on storing and moving data (between pipeline components)
+- A data-engineer can focus only on storing and moving data (between pipeline components)

-#Get started
+#Getting started

 ##Project